-We are conducting a Phase II clinical trial of PentaLyte in which PentaLyte is being used to treat hypovolemia in cardiac surgery.
+We have recently completed the patient enrollment and treatment portion of a Phase II clinical trial of PentaLyte in which PentaLyte was used to treat hypovolemia in cardiac surgery, and we have begun processing and compiling the trial data.
 Our ability to commence and complete additional clinical studies of PentaLyte depends on our cash resources and the costs involved, which are not presently determinable.
 Clinical trials of PentaLyte in the United States may take longer and may be more costly than the Hextend clinical trials, which cost approximately \$3,000,000.
 The FDA permitted us to proceed directly into a Phase III clinical trial of Hextend involving only 120 patients because the active ingredients in Hextend had already been approved for use in plasma expanders by the FDA in other products.
-Because PentaLyte contains a starch (pentastarch) that has not been approved by the FDA for use in a plasma volume expander (although pentastarch is approved in the US for use in certain intravenous solutions used to collect certain blood cell fractions), we had to complete a Phase I clinical trial of PentaLyte, and we are now conducting a Phase II clinical trial.
-We expect our Phase II trial will cost approximately an additional \$320,000.
-A subsequent Phase III trial may involve more patients than the Hextend trials, and we do not know yet the actual scope or cost of the clinical trials that the FDA will require for PentaLyte or the other products we are developing.
+Because PentaLyte contains a starch (pentastarch) that has not been approved by the FDA for use in a plasma volume expander, we had to complete a Phase I clinical trial of PentaLyte, and we are now completing a Phase II clinical trial.
+We expect our Phase II trial will cost approximately an additional \$153,000.
+A subsequent Phase III trial may involve more patients than the Hextend trials, and we do not know yet the actual scope or cost of the clinical trials that the FDA will require for PentaLyte.

 If Hospira obtains a license to manufacture and market PentaLyte under our License Agreement with them, they would reimburse us for all our direct costs incurred in developing PentaLyte.
-Hospira's decision whether to license PentaLyte would follow the completion of our Phase II trial.
+Hospira's decision whether to license PentaLyte would follow their analysis of the data from our Phase II trial.